 Though if you are planning to travel to the UK to see the best of Wales by train a better option can be making the plane to train transfer at Birmingham Airport, see above, as unlike Cardiff Airport, it has direct trains to multiple destinations in Mid and North Wales.

-If you will be flying into Scotland in order to explore the beautiful country by train, it's highly that you will be taking some other form of public transport at the beginning and end of your adventure.
+If you will be flying into Scotland in order to explore the beautiful country by train, it's highly likely that you will be taking some other form of public transport at the beginning and end of your adventure.

-If you will be choosing between flying into Edinburgh and Glasgow, what's good to know is that the airport in Glasgow has no rail link, so the bus has to be used to be make the transfer to/from Central and Queen Street stations, but Edinburgh Airport has a tram link to multiple stations in the Scottish capital.
+If you will be choosing between flying into Edinburgh and Glasgow, what's good to know is that the airport in Glasgow has no rail link, so the bus has to be used to be make the transfer to/from Central and Queen Street stations

 In addition to stopping by Haymarket and Waverley stations, the tram will also call at two stations which are closer to the airport than the city centre;